 First Step: Make sure the Instant Pot insert is in place and pour in the marinara sauce and set aside.

-Second Step: Mix together the turkey, almond flour, egg, minced onion, Italian seasoning, garlic powder, salt, and pepper in a bowl.
+Second Step: Stir together the turkey, almond flour, egg, minced onion, Italian seasoning, garlic powder, salt, and pepper in a large mixing bowl.

 Third Step: Using a large cookie scoop, form the meatball mixture into balls.
 Place them in the Instant Pot on top of the marinara sauce.